 In 2000, Albrecht Ehlers moved to Hochtief AG, Essen, also a listed company and one of the world’s leading construction service providers to become a member of the Executive Board (Vorstand).
 During his time at Hochtief AG until 2009, his responsibilities included global human resources, central group administration, the insurance business of the group as well as the responsibility of Hochtief’s operative sectors Facility and Energy Management.
 Albrecht Ehlers left Hochtief in the course of the takeover of Hochtief by the Spanish Construction Company ACS.

 In May 2010, Albrecht Ehlers assumed the position of Chancellor of TU Dortmund University.
-In October 2017, he was unanimously elected for a second term in office starting July 2018.
+In December 2021, he was elected for a third term in office for four more years starting July 2022.